Where and when will the medical examination take place?

 How long is a medical exam report valid for?

 Medical examinations conducted in connection with immigrant visa applications have a maximum validity of six months and must be valid when you enter the United States.
 The consular officer shall limit the visa’s validity to a period of validity of the medical examination.
-If the alien cannot arrive in the United States within the validity of the medical examination, the alien must repeat the examination.
+If the noncitizen cannot arrive in the United States within the validity of the medical examination, the noncitizen must repeat the examination.

 Effective March 1, 2015, all components of the medical examination for visa applicants will be valid for either six months or three months, based on the tuberculosis (TB) evaluation.
 Previously, some non-TB evaluation components of the medical examination were valid for up to one year.